 Setting the standard cost for an item:

 - Click on the description of the item that you want to edit.

 You may have different costs for the same labor item for different technicians.
 For instance, a senior technician may have a larger compensation package (and therefore a higher hourly cost) than a junior technician when performing the same labor.

 You can assign costs to a specific technician by editing their profile and assigning costs to each of your labor items.
-Go to My Account -> Users, find the technician to whom you want to assign costs, and click their name.
-On their profile page, open the 'Labor Costs' section and enter the costs for as many items as you wish.

 The gross margin percentage of any job is calculated as: